Skip to main content

 Enabler 2

-Shifting livestock production towards a sustainable model
+Making livestock production more sustainable

 Progress in this indicator was heading in the wrong direction